 Wood density measures the amount of actual wood material in a unit volume of wood.
 The way we reach that measurement is to calculate the ratio between an oven-dry or air-dried mass of wood (that is, the lightest it will ever get) divided by the green volume of the wood (when it’s freshly cut and has its largest possible water volume) to find its moisture content.
-In other words, it’s the ratio of the dry mass divided by the mass of water displaced by its green volume.

 The density of wood differs depending on tree species and tree growth environment.
 Even the parts of the tree have different densities: branches usually have a lower wood density compared to the trunk.